writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 before they decide to use it.
 Documentation tells people that this project is for them.

 	| If people don't know why your project exists,
 	| they won't use it.
 	| If people can't figure out how to install your code,
 	| they won't use it.
 	| If people can't figure out how to use your code,
 	| they won't use it.

 There are a small number of people who will source dive and use any code out there.
 That is a vanishingly small number of people, compared to people who will use your code when properly documented.
-If you really love your project, document it, and let other people
+If you really love your project, document it, and let other people use it.

 Sidebar on open source
 ``````````````````````